NW-Demand-Response-Emissions-Impacts/Main/README.md

 ## Future steps
  * Incorporate additional policy scenarios for emissions rates.
 The emissions calculator will run for a list of policy scenarios, but we currently only use one policy scenario.
- * Make dashboard more user-friendly, such as contextualizing the emissions impacts as a percentage of total Northwest emissions.
+ * Contextualize the emissions impacts as a percentage of total Northwest emissions.
+ * For comparison with our results, calculate the maximum emissions reduction if DR hours were chosen to optimize emissions reductions.

 ## Contributors
  * @lchahn